-S ulfur is present in various forms during the production and refining of hydrocarbon fuels (crude oil), including sulfur dioxide (SO{2}) gas and hydrogen sulfide gas (H_2S) .
+ulfur is present in various forms during the production and refining of hydrocarbon fuels (crude oil), including sulfur dioxide (SO2) gas and hydrogen sulfide (H2S) gas.
 The sulfur found in crude oil products is toxic and presents a serious hazard to workers, equipment and facilities.

-Exposure to sulfur becomes toxic at 10 ppm, lethal at 800 ppm and it is flammable when present in excess of 4.3 percent by volume in air.
-The presence of sulfur and exposure to it in its various forms is highly regulated worldwide by health, safety and environmental agencies.
+Exposure to sulfur becomes toxic at 10 ppm and lethal at 800 ppm, and it is flammable when present in excess of 4.3% by volume in air.
+The presence of sulfur and exposure to it in its various forms is highly regulated worldwide by health, safety and environment (HSE) agencies.

-The removal of sulfur from hydrocarbon fuels, therefore, is essential for safe and efficient refinery operations.
-H_2S gas has that telltale rotten egg smell, but in high concentrations a worker's sense of smell can be quickly overcome leaving the worker vulnerable to respiratory issues and death.
-For these reasons, H_2S gas detectors are strategically placed in refineries.
+The removal of sulfur from hydrocarbon fuels is therefore essential for safe and efficient refinery operations.
+H2S gas has a rotten egg smell, but in high concentrations a worker's sense of smell can be quickly overcome, leaving them vulnerable to respiratory issues and even death.
+For these reasons, H2S gas detectors are strategically placed in refineries.

-To remove the sulfur from the hydrocarbon fuels, refineries typically install sulfur recovery units (SRU) that utilize the Claus process (Figure 1).
-The multi-step Claus process is dedicated to processing the H_2S stripped from the hydrocarbon fuel.
+To remove the sulfur from hydrocarbon fuels, refineries typically install sulfur recovery units (SRUs) that utilise the Claus process (see Figure 1).
+The multi-step Claus process is dedicated to processing the $\rm H_2S$ stripped from the hydrocarbon fuel.

-The typical SRU Claus process operation consists of a burner system for the combustion of the sulfur rich sour gas ("acid gas") followed by a catalytic converter to produce outputs of harmless sulfur powder, water and waste gas ("tail gas").
-Tail gas from the SRU can be further treated by either a flue gas desulfurization (FGD) or a thermal oxidizer.
+The typical SRU Claus process operation consists of a burner system for the combustion of the sulfur-rich sour gas (acid gas) followed by a catalytic converter to produce harmless sulfur powder, water and waste gas (tail gas).
+Tail gas from the SRU can be further treated by either flue gas desulfurisation (FGD) or a thermal oxidiser.

 The resulting sulfur powder can then be used in other manufacturing processes for fertilizer, pesticides, rubber, medicines and cosmetics.
-Oil/gas refineries and other petrochemical plants are the primary source of the world's sulfur production.
+Oil refineries, gas processing plants and petrochemical facilities are the primary source of the world's sulfur production.